ramamimu/chatbot-api/README.md

 you need to configure of three things:

-1. create folder name in following rule `documents/preprocessing-<your custom name>`
+1. create folder name by following rule `documents/preprocessing-<your custom name>`

 2. provide `.pdf` file in your directory as downloadable file later on